 - List Element

-A medically assisted detox can reduce the intensity of withdrawal by the implementation of a professionally designed programme of medication.
+A medically assisted detox can reduce the intensity of alcohol withdrawal by implementing a professionally designed medication program.

 Signs of an emotional shock post alcohol include: